Page last updated 6/24/2020

-If you or a family member was injured in an accident in Kansas City, you’re not alone.
+If you or a family member were injured in a car accident in Kansas City, you’re not alone.
 With nearly 500,000 people living in Missouri’s largest city, it’s no surprise that car wrecks happen every day.
-If you need legal help or advice, call our Kansas City car accident lawyers right now for a free, zero obligation consultation.
-Attorney Sam Wendt has dedicated his practice to helping people in Missouri and Kansas who have been injured as a result of someone else’s negligence.
+If you need legal help or want to know your rights, contact our Kansas City car accident lawyers right now for a free, zero-obligation consultation.
+Attorney Samuel M. Wendt has dedicated his practice to helping people in Missouri and Kansas who have been injured as a result of someone else’s negligence.

 Navigate this page

-Not every car accident in Missouri requires the assistance of an accident lawyer.
+Not every car crash in Missouri requires the assistance of an accident lawyer.
 If you’ve been in an accident and were not injured, you can most likely handle the claim yourself directly with the insurance company.
-However, if you were injured in the crash, the smartest thing you can do is speak to a qualified personal injury lawyer before talking to the other side’s insurance company.
+However, if you were injured in the crash, the smartest thing you can do is call a qualified auto accident lawyer before talking to the other side’s insurance company.
 It’s no secret that insurance companies will try to avoid paying or try and pay you as little as possible in order to settle an accident claim.
-They don’t want to deal with the best accident lawyers because they know they will end up paying a much higher settlement if attorneys get involved.
+They don’t want to deal with the best car accident lawyers because they know they will end up paying a much higher settlement if attorneys get involved.

 It’s not uncommon to hear stories of insurance companies offering pennies on the dollar for what an accident case is actually worth.
-A great attorney will often take a small settlement offer and turn it into a significantly larger settlement for their client.
+A law firm will often take a small settlement offer and turn it into a significantly larger settlement for their client.
 You may be eligible for compensation for your medical costs, lost wages, property damage, physical pain, and emotional suffering.
-In addition to this, some of the other things a Kansas City car accident attorney can do include:
+In addition to this, some of the other things a Kansas City auto accident attorney can do include:

-Boasting a 15-county metropolitan area anchored by Kansas City, Mo and more than 2 million residents, there’s unfortunately amply opportunities for a serious traffic collision.
-Our Kansas City car accident lawyers have handled cases on the four major U.S. interstate highways that pass through KC plus Kansas and Missouri state highways, from the K-5 and the K-32 to Route 9 and Route 152.
+Boasting a 15-county metropolitan area anchored by Kansas City, MO, and more than 2 million residents, there are unfortunately amply opportunities for traffic collisions.
+Our law firm has handled personal injury cases on the four major U.S. interstate highways that pass through KC plus Kansas and Missouri state highways, from the K-5 and the K-32 to Route 9 and Route 152.

 Other notable local roads with an increased risk of accidents include:

-Car accidents can lead to any number of injuries and negative side effects, but some injuries are more common than others.
-Some of possible side effects of a car crash include:
+Auto collisions can lead to any number of injuries and negative side effects, but some are more common than others.
+Some of the possible side effects of a car crash include: